 09. Leverage customer reviews

-With 91% of people reading reviews before making a purchase decision and 84% trusting these reviews as much as a personal recommendation, you can’t afford not to take advantage.
+With 91% of people reading reviews before making a purchase decision and 84% trusting these reviews as much as a personal recommendation, you can’t afford to take advantage.

 You can include these directly on your product page, allowing potential customers to gain an insight into the quality.
 This can improve your conversion rate by 14–76%.